 What do you mean you don’t know?
 You just nodded your head when you said you love referrals, didn’t you?Therefore, you should know the answers to these questions.

-It is not hard to see why.
 When someone is referred to you they are so much more likely to become a good client because:

 Therefore, unless you completely blow it, they are more likely than not going to become a new client of your law firm.

 Two things puzzle me when it comes to referrals and solicitors, though:

 - The fact that nearly every solicitor that I speak with doesn’t actively measure who refers what to them; and

 - No solicitor I ever met has actively sought out more referrals through a ‘referral campaign’.